sockmaster27/svader/README.md

 ##### WebGL builtin data

 Some types of uniforms are used very often.
 These are implemented in Svader itself, and referred to as _builtin data_.
-To use these, the `data` property of the parameter object must be set to a string matching one of the following:
+To use these, the `value` property of the parameter object must be set to a string matching one of the following:

 -   **`"resolution"`**: A `vec2` of the canvas width and height in physical device pixels.